awesmubarak/username_generator_cli/README.md

 adjectives and 484 nouns in the wordlists, resulting in 68,728 possible adjective-noun combinations.

+The adjective list was taken from [talkenglish][adjective list source].
+The noun list was also taken from [talkenglish][noun list source].
+Word that fit into more than one category were excluded (e.g. file is a noun and a verb).

 ## Usage

 Run the script using `python3 random_usernames.py` or `./random_usernames.py`,